digiltd/oh-rtd-test/Modbus-Tcp-Binding.md

   <tr><td>length</td><td>mandatory?</td><td>number of data item to read, default 0 (but set it to something meaningful :)</td></tr>
   <tr><td>type</td><td>mandatory</td><td>data type, can be either "coil", "discrete", "holding", "input" or "register", now only "coil", "discrete", "holding" and "input" are supported</td></tr>
 </table>

+Remark : in "`openhab_default.fcg`", the modbud binding section has a wrong key "`host`", this doesn't work if you put your slave ip address here.
+So you have to replace "`host`" by "`connection`".

 Modbus read functions
 - `type=coil` uses function 1,